jiawen3131/Fact-Checking/README.md

 :-------------------------:|:-------------------------:
 ![](https://production-media.paperswithcode.com/datasets/Screenshot_2021-01-08_at_17.34.31.png)  |  ![](https://production-media.paperswithcode.com/datasets/intro_9Z4lf9z.png)

-Our model has a rationale model that distinguishes evidence from non-evidence.
+The model has a rationale model that distinguishes evidence from non-evidence.
 Hence, for each claim, it is hypothesised that other sentences from the same Wikipedia page are non-evidences.
 The code to sample the non-evidence sentences for training of the rationale model can be found [here]().